 Daphnia Magna uses its appendages for multiple purposes including food-absorption and locomotion.

 Whoever thought of wheel for the first time was a wise person but today we say that there is no need to reinvent a wheel.
-Someone who craves for synergy in design might say that if wheel is not fully invented yet because its function remains to be limited.
-In a motorbike for instance, there is a handle bar, accelerator, brakes, gears and all kinds of navigational tools- to support a wheel.
+Someone who craves synergy in design might say that if the wheel is not fully invented yet because its function remains to be limited.
+In a motorbike for instance, there is a handlebar, accelerator, brakes, gears, and all kinds of navigational tools- to support a wheel.
 Let’s dwell on this point for a moment.

-A cruise bike gives its rider a sense of freedom which is somewhat analogues to riding a stallion.
-Difference; one has to make full rotation of the arms to turn a bike.
+A cruise-bike gives its rider a sense of freedom which is somewhat analogous to riding a stallion.
+Difference; one has to make a full rotation of the arms to turn a bike.
 A stallion- pure muscle force which senses rider’s heartbeat- needs only a wrist movement.
 Riding a stallion is far more immersive than riding a mechanical cruise bike.
-And the key component which can abridge this gap is wheel.
-A wheel should be able to balance, accelerate, decelerate and turn with the command of a human mind.
-Design process of a (synergistic) wheel needs to be completed.
+And the key component which can bridge this gap is the wheel.
+A wheel should be able to balance, accelerate, decelerate, and turn with the command of a human mind.
+The design process of a (synergistic) wheel needs to be completed.

 Row1Column1: A Closeup of Daphnia

 Row2Column1: Motorbike Leaning Principle